 If either party rates the other as 3 stars or lower, they won't be paired again.

 Your driver rating is the average of your last 100 ratings, or however many you've received so far.
 Passengers can only rate you after a completed ride.
-Canceled rides and missed requests don't affect driver ratings.
+Cancelled rides and missed requests don't affect driver ratings.

 Anything more than 4.8 is awesome.
 If your rating drops below 4.8, you may want to consider ways to improve it.
 Consistently low ratings can put you at risk of deactivation.
 Your summaries' flags and feedback are a good indicator of where to improve.
 You can also head to the 'Tutorials' tab in the Driver Dashboard for more tips.